 When the licenses are converted, a message appears at the top of the page.

-Farther down the page, the number of remaining Named User licenses and new Concurrent Use authorizations are noted.
+Farther down the page, the numbers of remaining Named User licenses and new Concurrent Use authorizations are noted.

 Only one authorization number is generated for your Concurrent Use licenses.
 If you convert more Named User licenses at another time, they will have the same authorization number as this one.